lurodrigo/lurodrigo.github.io/_posts/2017-05-29-symbolic-computation-R-2-4.md

 Defining compositions
 ---------------------

-Function composition is an operation requires attention to many subtleties to be correctly implemented.
+Function composition is an operation that requires paying attention to many subtleties when implementing.
 We'll start from the most simple of them: representation.
-Up until now we were defining the expressions using directly "x".
-It's wise to redefine them in termos of a placeholder, that might come to be "x" of an specific "f(x)" in the case of a function composition.
+So far we were defining the expressions using "x" directly.
+It's wise to redefine them in terms of a placeholder, which might come to be "x" or an specific "f(x)" in the case of a function composition.
 To do this, we only need to redefine the `repr` attribute in terms of `{x}`: the `glue` function will take care of the details.
 Special attention must be paid in the case `repr` is parameterized.
-In this case, we should use <code>{% raw %}{{x}}{% endraw %}</code>, because `glue` is going to be evaluated two times, in two different moments: one with the usual parameters of `repr`, as soon as the function is defined, and another, with the placeholder instead of `x`, when `as.character` is called.
+In this case, we should use <code>{% raw %}{{x}}{% endraw %}</code>, because `glue` is going to be evaluated two times, at two different moments: one with the usual parameters of `repr`, as soon as the function is defined, and another time, with the placeholder instead of `x`, when `as.character` is called.

 The changes that must be applied are shown below: